enaix/SuperCFG/README.md

 // Use this for complex grammars where the same token may appear in different rules
 // (e.g., in JSON grammar where ',' appears in both object members and other contexts)

 // HandleDuplicates flag enables terms range support and tokens which are present in >2 rules at once.
-Imposes compile-time overhead on grammars with a high number of terminals
+Imposes significant compile-time overhead on grammars with high number of terminals
+// HandleDupInRuntime flag moves symbols intersections handling to the lexer initialization in runtime

 auto advanced_lexer = make_lexer<VStr, TokenType>(ruleset, mk_lexer_conf<LexerConfEnum::AdvancedLexer, LexerConfEnum::HandleDuplicates>());